 4. Warm Salads (ft.
 Mango Chickpea Salad with Grilled Chicken Kebabs)

-Add Mango Chickpea Salad with Grilled Chicken Kebabs to your meal planner.
+Add Mango Chickpea Salad with Grilled Chicken Kebabs to your client’s meal plan.

 Marinate and freeze chicken or shrimp kebabs ahead of time, or wrap pre-chopped and seasoned veggies in tinfoil, ready-to-go for the grill.
-Have the rest of your salad already assembled so that all you need to add are the grilled ingredients and dressing.
+Suggest that your clients have the rest of their salad already assembled so that all they need to add are the grilled ingredients and dressing.

-Other salads you can warm up using the BBQ or campfire grill:
+Other salads your clients can warm up using the BBQ or campfire grill:

 Did you love this article?
 Then you will love our weekly newsletter.
 Every week we curate the best tools, tips, and resources for nutrition professionals and deliver them straight to your inbox.
 Get on the list here!